-Irish Emigrant newspaper and IrishCentral are honoring Lieutenant J. Paul Vance with the Irish Heroes of New England award in recognition of his role as commanding officer of the Connecticut State Police Public Information during the Sandy Hook tragedy.
+In 2013 the Irish Emigrant newspaper and IrishCentral honored Lieutenant J. Paul Vance with the Irish Heroes of New England award in recognition of his role as commanding officer of the Connecticut State Police Public Information during the Sandy Hook tragedy.

 In December 2012, a murderer armed with a riffle entered the Sandy Hook Elementary School and killed 20 children and six adults.

-The awards, to be held in Boston at historic Faneuil Hall on November 7, will honor those Irish Americans who showcased, through selfless acts of bravery and dedication, all that is good in the Irish American community.
+The awards was held in Boston at historic Faneuil Hall and honored those Irish Americans who showcased, through selfless acts of bravery and dedication, all that is good in the Irish American community.

 On the horrific day in December, Vance was assigned to the command team and placed in charge of all media relations related to the tragedy.
 For ten days, Vance was the reassuring voice of reason, providing a steady stream of updates to the public and ensuring the families of the victims were kept informed at all times about new information related to the tragedy.